Oscar-Winning Actress Olympia Dukakis Dies At Age 89

 NEW YORK (CBSNewYork/AP) — Academy Award-winning actress Olympia Dukakis died Saturday morning at her home in New York City.

-Dukakis was best known for her roles in “Steel Magnolias” and “Moonstruck.”READ MORE: Indian Man Struck In Head With Hammer At Brooklyn Hotel
+Dukakis was best known for her roles in “Steel Magnolias” and “Moonstruck.”READ MORE: NYPD Searching For Hit-And-Run Driver Who Ran Over School Bus Driver In East New York

 She won the Academy Award for Best Supporting Actress for playing Cher’s mother in “Moonstruck.”
 Over the course of her career, she also won a Golden Globe and a BAFTA nomination.